henry808/full-ci/README.md

 # Full CI

-This project is for completing everything [here](https://gitlab.com/theuberlab/tutorials/terraform-circle-ci-aws-tutorial) and create a CI solution using Terraform, Circle-CI, Ansible, AWS, Docker, etc.
+This project is to create a CI solution using Terraform, Circle-CI, Ansible, AWS, Docker, etc.

+## Intro
+S

 ## Connect to this file:
 ```